VaclavDedik/jboss-seam/distribution/src/main/assembly/readme.txt

-JBoss Seam - Contextual Component framework for Java EE 5
+JBoss Seam - Contextual Component framework for Java EE
 =========================================================
-version 2.3.0.Beta1, March 2012
+version 2.3.0.Beta2, May 2012

 This software is distributed under the terms of the FSF Lesser Gnu Public License (see lgpl.txt).